What’s the Difference Between CBD Oil vs. Hemp Oil?

 Benefits of hemp seed oil

 For example, omega-3s have been linked to better heart health.
-They can also help control symptoms in people with eczema, lupus, and rheumatoid arthritis, and may even help ward off vision loss and dementia, according to the National Institutes of Health.
+They may also help control symptoms in people with eczema, lupus, and rheumatoid arthritis, and may even help ward off vision loss and dementia, according to the National Institutes of Health.

 Hemp seeds are also a rich source of protein and magnesium.
 Thanks to their fiber content, they also promote digestive health.

 How does hemp seed oil interact with the body?